ProDVX/ProDVX_Demo/README.md

 ### LED Demo
 The LED Demo demonstrates how the LEDs are controlled via either SDK or ProDVX API.
+The SDK ius currently only implemented for the Type B and Type C Led Controllers.
+Please see the SDK documentation for your model [here](https://drive.google.com/file/d/1hjgXLdEUjeEcvE-VrGCZVuNLDNrolM9c/view?usp=sharing).
 In this menu, the LED Demo for S-Series can als be found.

 ### Adaptive Light